Chris Simms' 2022 NFL Draft Position Rankings: The top QBs, WRs, RBs, and more ahead of draft weekend - NBC Sports

 RELATED: When is the 2022 NFL Draft: Dates, schedule, TV channel, start time, Round 1 draft order

 Chris Simms has already started breaking down the top prospects by position on the Chris Simms Unbuttoned podcast.
-Last week, Simms revealed his highly anticipated list of the top 5 quarterback prospects, this week he’s announced the wide receivers.
+So far, Simms has revealed his highly anticipated list of the top 5 quarterback prospects, wide receivers, cornerbacks, running backs, and more.
 See below to find out who made the top 5 names for each position.

 Chris Simms’ 2022 NFL Draft Position Rankings: